Meet the Air Force veteran from Tacoma who’ll be on CBS’ ‘Survivor’ this season

 It started with a Beyoncé concert.
 The next morning the 25-year-old Tacoma Air Force veteran embarked on a cross-country road trip.
 Ever since, she’s been checking things off her list.
 She smoked weed for the first time, and then a few more times after that.
 Those experiences helped her come up with an idea for an app and she earned a job because of it.

 Oh, and she competed on “Survivor,” one of 20 castaways competing on the 39th season, premiering Wednesday, Sept.
 25, on CBS.
+(The season also marks the return of two previous “Survivor” winners — “Boston Rob” Mariano and Sandra Diaz-Twine — who will act as mentors to the competitors this time around.)

 “All of this I’ve called my Oprah year,” Byrd said with relentless good cheer in a call from Thailand where she was on vacation.
 “It’s my Oprah year featuring Beyoncé.”

-Note: This story has been updated to remove what could have been perceived as a spoiler.